davidnoq/Foodcraft/sprint4.md

 - added DELETE function for removing single recipe from user's list
 - added GET function for recipe instructions
 - added function for Featured Recipes
+- added GET function for frontend to retrieve username
 # List unit tests for frontend
 - Used Cypress component tests for unit testing
 - Search component isolated and tested buttons, increments, visual texts, and type function